the-programmers-hangout/website/README.md

 #### Frontmatter

-Frontmatter the optional metadata attached to every markdown file, like the list of authors or the creation date of the file.
+Frontmatter is the optional metadata attached to every markdown file, like the list of authors or the creation date of the file.
 It is essentially just yaml syntax inside `---` delimiters within a markdown file.
 If you're not familiar with yaml you can find some refreshers [here](https://learnxinyminutes.com/docs/yaml/)

 An example frontmatter might look like this